AmanBhardwaj25/decky-bssid-lock/README.md

 ### Build

-1. Clone repo
+1. Clone repo to /home/deck/homebrew/plugins
-2. In your local run these commands:
+2. In the cloned directory run these commands:
    1. ``pnpm i``
    2. ``pnpm run build``
    - These setup pnpm and build the frontend code for testing.
-3. Consult the [decky-frontend-lib](https://github.com/SteamDeckHomebrew/decky-frontend-lib) repository for ways to accomplish your tasks.
-   - Documentation and examples are still rough,
-   - Decky loader primarily targets Steam Deck hardware so keep this in mind when developing your plugin.

 #### Other important information